tlambert03/mkdocs-api-autonav/README.md

 - **`exclude_private`** (`bool`) - Exclude modules that start with an underscore.  `True` by default.
-- **`show_full_namespace`** (`bool`) - Show the full namespace in the navigation title (as opposed to just the leaf module name). `True` by default.
-Set to false to avoid clipping of long, nested module names.
+- **`show_full_namespace`** (`bool`) - Show the full namespace in the navigation title (as opposed to just the leaf module name). `False` by default (to avoid clipping of long, nested module names).
+The full module path is still shown as the header of each page.
 - **`on_implicit_namespace_package`** (`str`) - What to do when an [implicit namespace package](https://peps.python.org/pep-0420/) is found.
 An "implicit namespace package" is a directory that contains python files, but no